Why does Hypnotherapy/ Hypnosis work when other methods don't?

 The hypnotised state is similar to being on ‘automatic pilot’.
 Whilst in this state it is thought that the left, analytical side of the brain turns off, giving the right, creative side, complete freedom.

 This explains why people always remain conscious but accept suggestions more easily and take actions on these, so long as they are not in conflict with an individual’s moral code of ethics.
-To help explain how this works it is best to break down the following definition of Hypnosis:

 The critical factor of the conscious mind will block and refuse new information if this is in conflict with information or a belief in the subconscious mind.
 Thus, hypnosis is used to relax the conscious mind and bypass the critical factor, which opens the door to the subconscious mind.